Timo7308/space-explorer/README.md

 **How to play**

 The game provides a menu for instructions at the start page.
-Its very simple.
 The arrow keys are used to move forward or backward, spacebar is used for jumping and the S key is used for shooting.
 #